Why MySQL says the server is not configured as a replicaWed, Aug 1, 2007 in Databases

-Is MySQL giving you the error message “ERROR 1200 (HY000): The server is not configured as slave; fix in config file or with CHANGE MASTER TO” when you try to run START SLAVE?
+Is MySQL giving you the error message “ERROR 1200 (HY000): The server is not configured as replica; fix in config file or with CHANGE MASTER TO” when you try to run START SLAVE?
 There are a few simple troubleshooting steps to take, but I always forget what to do.
 This article is to help me remember in the future!

-- First, make sure you have run CHANGE MASTER TO and configured the server as a slave.
+- First, make sure you have run CHANGE MASTER TO and configured the server as a replica.
 If you’ve done this, you should get some output from SHOW SLAVE STATUS.
 If so, go to the next step.

 SHOW VARIABLES LIKE 'server_id'on both servers.
 If the value is zero or one, check the configuration file for an explicit setting, because zero or one is often the default value when nothing is specified.
-I have seen this cause the slave to fail, even in cases where the master’s ID is 1, which ought to work okay but sometimes doesn’t.
+I have seen this cause the replica to fail, even in cases where the master’s ID is 1, which ought to work okay but sometimes doesn’t.

 Did I miss anything?
 Let me know, and I’ll add it!

 I'm Baron Schwartz, the founder and CEO of VividCortex.
-I am the author of High Performance MySQL and many open-source tools for performance analysis, monitoring, and system administration.
+I am the author of High Performance MySQL and lots of open-source software for performance analysis, monitoring, and system administration.
 I contribute to various database communities such as Oracle, PostgreSQL, Redis and MongoDB.
+More about me.